insin/nwb/docs/Configuration.md

 }
 ```

-### `externals`: `Object` (required by `build-umd`)
+### `externals`: `Object` (only for UMD builds)

-A mapping from peer dependency module names a web module module imports to the global variable names they're expected to be available as for use by the UMD build.
+A mapping from peer dependency module names to the global variables they're expected to be available as for use by the UMD build.

 e.g. if you're creating a React component which also depends on React Router: